anic17/Newtrodit/README.md

 - Customizable macros
 - Insertion of current time
 - Up to 64 files open at once
+- Vim-like simple command palette

 ## Small history
 ### Why I started to code Newtrodit?

 It was at a day when I tried to make a clone of the old MS-DOS EDIT.COM in batch, but in the making I realized it would be really complicated to make in batch and performance issues were starting to appear.
 As I was very new to C, it was a challenge to see how good I could recode it, but with more features.
-The UI got changed a lot of times, before it had blue background, and it was a lot different.
-I started to love coding it, and that's why today I'm continuing to develop Newtrodit
+The UI slowly changed, having a blue background before and lateral bars.
+I realized I wanted to make my own editor and not just a clone, and that's why today I'm continuing to develop Newtrodit.
+The name "Newtrodit" comes from 3 words: _neutron_ (hence the atom logo), _edit_, and _new_.

 ## Building
 Compiling and running Newtrodit doesn't require any external libraries apart from the WinAPI simple libraries.
 Build Newtrodit with the following command line: